 For drivers, their issues included questions like “What are my incentives?” and “Can you help me with payment issues?”.
 Drivers need immediate responses to these types of questions.
 For customers, it was things like recovering lost property and requesting copies of receipts.

 In both cases, the main challenge for Gojek was dealing with the high volume of calls and emails, while maintaining fast response times.
 This needed to be solved quickly, to maintain a good user experience.

-Gojek realized that they needed to devise solutions that were cost effective and could be rapidly implemented.
+Gojek realised that they needed to devise solutions that were cost effective and could be rapidly implemented.

 The first route that Gojek took was to deploy more staff.
 The customer support team grew to more than 100 people offering one-to-one phone and email support.
 This helped to overcome the problem in the short-term, but proved expensive, time-intensive, and was unsustainable for the long-term.